jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ^(Source: UDE FAQ)

---
+---

 Q: What happens if I use his power but the combat gets canceled?

 A: Cable’s power has no effect since the combat didn’t come to its natural conclusion.
-It doesn’t matter if the combat was canceled due to a card effect like Think Again or due to all of the attackers getting stunned.
+It doesn’t matter if the combat was canceled due to a card effect like **Think Again** or due to all of the attackers getting stunned.

 ^(Source: UDE FAQ)